TJ Friedl Player Props: Reds vs. Padres

-The Cincinnati Reds, including TJ Friedl and his .611 slugging percentage over his past 10 games, battle starting pitcher Seth Lugo and the San Diego Padres at Great American Ball Park, Friday at 5:10 PM ET.
+TJ Friedl -- with a slugging percentage of .568 in his past 10 games, including three home runs -- will be in action for the Cincinnati Reds versus the San Diego Padres, with Michael Wacha on the mound, on July 1 at 1:40 PM ET.

-He racked up three RBI (going 3-for-5 with a home run and a walk) in his previous game against the Orioles.
+He had a hitless showing in his last game (0-for-5) against the Padres.

 TJ Friedl Game Info & Props vs. the Padres